Mohammed-A-Abdullah/PortfolioEditor/README.md

 - It does not include authentication since I am the only user.
 - The app directly integrates with **Firestore** to reflect changes instantly on the live portfolio.

----

-## 📜 License
-This project is for personal purposes and does not currently include an open-source license.